microsoft/playwright/docs/src/browser-contexts.md

 ## Two Ways of Test Isolation

 There are two different strategies when it comes to Test Isolation: start from scratch or cleanup in between.
-The problem with cleaning up in between tests is that it can be easy to forget to clean up.
+The problem with cleaning up in between tests is that it can be easy to forget to clean up and some things are impossible to clean up such as "visited links".
 State from one test can leak into the next test which could cause your test to fail and make debugging harder as the problem comes from another test.
 Starting from scratch means everything is new, so if the test fails you only have to look within that test to debug.

 ## How Playwright Achieves Test Isolation